 Preparedness is achieved and maintained through a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action.
 Ongoing preparedness efforts require coordination among all those involved in emergency management and incident response activities.
-The school fosters preparedness at all levels including students, parents, teachers, and staff.
+HEATHERWOOD MIDDLE SCHOOL fosters preparedness at all levels including students, parents, teachers, and staff.
 Examples of preparedness actions include maintaining this plan, conducting training, planning and implementing drills and exercises, etc.

 Prevention includes actions to avoid an incident or to intervene to stop an incident from occurring.
-The school is committed to taking proactive prevention measures whenever possible to protect the safety and security of students and staff.
+HEATHERWOOD MIDDLE SCHOOL is committed to taking proactive prevention measures whenever possible to protect the safety and security of students and staff.
 Our policies include zero tolerance for bullying and other actions that undermine the safe haven of our school.
 Recent upgrades to security systems offer greater protection of our students.
-In addition, the school requires all adults to display identification badges.
+In addition, HEATHERWOOD MIDDLE SCHOOL requires all adults to display identification badges.

 Mitigation includes activities to reduce the loss of life and property from natural and/or human-caused disasters by avoiding or lessening the impact of a disaster and providing value to the public by creating safer communities.
-The school has taken action to reduce or eliminate the adverse effects of natural, technological, and human-caused hazards on people and property.
+HEATHERWOOD MIDDLE SCHOOL has taken action to reduce or eliminate the adverse effects of natural, technological, and human-caused hazards on people and property.

 For example, of the many hazards that can endanger a school facility and its service to the community, the most prevalent is fire.
-The school was built in accordance with State building codes, in the form of approved materials, fire-resistant assemblies, exiting requirements, the width and design of stairs, the dimensions of corridors, fire suppression systems, and many other standards.
+HEATHERWOOD MIDDLE SCHOOL was built in accordance with State building codes, in the form of approved materials, fire-resistant assemblies, exiting requirements, the width and design of stairs, the dimensions of corridors, fire suppression systems, and many other standards.